 - Total revenue between

-- Company-operated comparable restaurant sales growth of flat to approximately 1.0%;
+- Company-operated comparable restaurant sales growth of approximately 2.5% to 3.5%;

 - General and administrative expenses of

 $44.0 million to $45.0 million;

 - Depreciation and amortization expense of approximately